 Once you select this option in Source, the Library will open.
-Double click on the image you wish to import.
+Double click on the image you wish to use.

-By always having the same source, you will be sure to work on an image that will not be altered by several manipulations.
+By always having the same source, you will be sure not to alter the pixels of your image after several manipulations.

 You can also use pins to lock an area of your drawing.
-Let’s take the reed stalk.
-We can create an anchor on top of the stalk, just below the ear.
+We can create an anchor at the top of the neck, just below the head.
 To do so, you only need to right-click on a point :

-It is even recommended to create a second point to have a better anchoring on the left and the right of the line.
+It is even recommended to create other points on the line to have a better anchoring.

-Once these pins locked, we will be able to move the ear by having minimal interaction on the stalk.
+Once these pins are locked, we will be able to move the sheep's head by having minimal interaction on the neck.
 If you create two more pins, you will be able to move the ear without any interaction with the stalk, or vice-versa.

 Clicking on Reset will go back to the original drawing, but will also delete the pins.